A woman with long black hair, wearing a magenta shirt and khaki pants, smiling and posing with one hand touching her face against a yellow background.

 I reclaim the beauty of my soul within systems that seek to erase me.

-Rooted in my humanity and dignity, I practice liberation daily to shed away layers and labels of gender binary, immigration status, race, and class…
+Rooted in my humanity and dignity, I practice liberation daily to shed labels from the gender binary, my immigration status, race, and class…

 With each movement, divination, and meditation practice, I come back home to all that’s sacred: my body and my lineage.